 Michaëlle Jean Sudbury Afro-Canadian Heritage Foundation/Fund

-The Association is ran by a board of governors from around the world.
-Related through the motherland and united by ambition, we strive for excellence in our relations within the Sudbury community.
+The Association is governed by a board of directors.
+Related through our visions and united by ambition, we strive for excellence in our relations within the Sudbury community.